 Luigi Zingales' research interests span from corporate governance to financial development, from political economy to the economic effects of culture.
 He co-developed the Financial Trust Index, which is designed to monitor the level of trust that Americans have toward their financial system.
 In addition to holding his position at Chicago Booth, Zingales is currently a faculty research fellow for the National Bureau of Economic Research, a research fellow for the Center for Economic Policy Research, and a fellow of the European Governance Institute.
 He is also an editorialist for Il Sole 24 Ore, the Italian equivalent of the Financial Times.
 Zingales also serves on the Committee on Capital Markets Regulation, which has been examining the legislative, regulatory, and legal issues affecting how public companies function.
 In 2014 he was the President of the American Finance Association.
 He is the co-host of the podcast Capitalisn't.

 His book, Saving Capitalism from Capitalists, coauthored with Raghuram G. Rajan, has been acclaimed as "one of the most powerful defenses of the free market ever written" by Bruce Bartlett of National Review Online.
 Of his latest book, “A Capitalism for the People: Recapturing the Lost Genius of American Prosperity,” the Financial Times has written “Zingales’ fundamental diagnosis is right."

 Born in Italy, Zingales carries with him a civic passion and the belief that economists should not just interpret the world, they should change it for the better.
 Commenting on his method of teaching on a few very important lessons rather than a myriad of details, Zingales says, "Twenty years from now they might have forgotten all the details of my course, but hopefully they will not have forgotten the way of thinking."
 Zingales received a bachelor's degree in economics summa cum laude from Università Bocconi in Italy in 1987 and a PhD in economics from the Massachusetts Institute of Technology in 1992.
 He joined the Chicago Booth faculty in 1992.

-In addition to teaching and researching, Zingales enjoys cooking and spending time with his children.
+In addition to teaching and researching, Zingales enjoys travelling to developing countries.